syncfusion/ej2-react-docs/src/charts/chart/financial-types.md

 Financial charts are used to illustrate the movements in the price of a financial instrument over time.

+To get start quickly with React Financial Charts, you can check on this video:

+`youtube:nxcMqkfI-nA`

 Chart supports the following financial series

 <!-- markdownlint-disable MD036 -->